boldare/xsolve-associate/README.md

 ];
 ```

-We would like to collect all `Bar` instances that they are associated with.
+Now we'd like to collect all `Bar` instances that `$foos` are associated with.
-It is as easy as writing:
+It's as easy as this:

 ```php
 <?php